TOI-1173 A $b$: The First Inflated Super-Neptune in a Wide Binary System: Acknowledgments

 Jhon Yana Galarza acknowledges support from a Carnegie Fellowship.
 Thiago Ferreira acknowledges support from Yale Graduate School of Arts and Sciences.
 Diego Lorenzo Oliveira acknowledges support from CNPq (PCI 301612/2024-2).
 Henrique Reggiani acknowledges the support from NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.

 This work made use of data collected with the Gemini Telescope.
+This research has made use of the Keck Observatory Archive (KOA), which is operated by the W. M. Keck Observatory and the NASA Exoplanet Science Institute (NExScI), under contract with the National Aeronautics and Space Administration.
 This paper includes data collected by the TESS mission.
 Funding for the TESS mission is provided by NASA's Science Mission Directorate.
 This research has made use of the Exoplanet Follow-up Observation Program (ExoFOP; DOI: 10.26134/ExoFOP5) website, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
 Some of the data presented herein were obtained at Keck Observatory, which is a private 501(c)3 non-profit organization operated as a scientific partnership among the California Institute of Technology, the University of California, and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Maunakea has always had within the Native Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.
 Some of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 The specific observations analyzed can be accessed via \dataset[http://dx.doi.org/10.17909/dpx3-gv19]{http://dx.doi.org/10.17909/dpx3-gv19}.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5–26555.
 Support to MAST for these data is provided by the NASA Office of Space Science via grant NAG5–7584 and by other grants and contracts.